1995 Valencian regional election

-A regional election was held in the Valencian Community on Sunday, 28 May 1995, to elect the 4th Corts of the autonomous community.
+A regional election was held in the Valencian Community on 28 May 1995 to elect the 4th Corts of the autonomous community.
 All 89 seats in the Corts were up for election.
-It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all across Spain.

-As a result of the election, the People's Party (PP) increased its vote share by 15 percentage points relative to the 1991 Courts elections.
+As a result of the election, the People's Party (PP) increased its vote share by 15 percentage points relative to the 1991 election.
 For the first time, the PP had won a regional election, becoming the first party to poll more than 1 million votes in the area and gaining eleven seats, 3 short of an absolute majority.
 Most of the gains came from Spanish Socialist Workers' Party (PSOE), which lost 13 seats in the election.
 The regionalist Valencian Union (UV) also lost 1 seat, while United Left (IU) gained 4 seats to overtake UV as the third largest party.